 Refined Sugars and White Flour

-White bread, pastries, sugary cereals, and sweetened drinks cause rapid blood sugar spikes.
-These are the biggest dietary drivers of insulin resistance.
+White bread, pastries, sugary cereals, and sweetened drinks can cause energy crashes and leave you feeling hungry again quickly.
 Swap them for whole-grain or seed-based alternatives when possible.

 Highly Processed Seed Oils